clarehchao/VoxelizedMonteCarloDosimetry/README.md

 > source multijob.sh > multijoblog.txt

 ```
-3. To process the .root files output from VHDMSDv3, do the following to generate appropriate .dat files for data post-processing:
+###### Process the .root files output from VHDMSDv3 to generate appropriate .dat files for data post-processing
 ```
 # start the application Root
 > root